Designing a dairy free meal plan

 Step two in designing the best dairy free meal plan

-It’s confusing but dairy and milk are literally the same things when following a dairy free diet.
+Did you know that the words ‘dairy’ and ‘milk’ are literally the same things when following a dairy free diet?

 Lactose is the natural carbohydrate found in dairy and milk but if a packaged food item lists lactose as an ingredient, it’s impossible to guarantee that the product is not free from cow’s milk protein.